 Collapsible content

-What is coaching?
+What is coaching psychology?

-Coaching is a separate helping profession to therapy, however there are some similarities.
+Coaching psychology is a separate helping profession to therapy, however there are some similarities.
 Both coaching and talking therapies hold a space for individuals to discuss their worries, problems, relationships and aspirations.
 However, unlike therapy, which may look into the past to make sense of how a person has arrived at their current feelings and to work through healing the hurt and pain, coaching meets the individual in the here and now and focuses on desirable outcomes for the future.

 For children and young people, coaching enables them to build the resilience and problem-solving skills to face everyday challenges, as well as big life changes, to fully understand the situation they find themselves in, and to empower them to take control of their situation and shape their experience into what they want it to be.